 Even though it’s your off day, you can still get in a good stretch.
 It’s important to stretch before, during, and after your workout to keep your body in tip-top shape.
 Make your off days your chance to increase your flexibility and become more aware of your body.

 Remember, these are suggestions and tips for workout recovery, but you know your body best!
 If you are still sore two days after a workout, don’t force yourself to exercise because you think you need to.
 Be kind to your body, and always listen to what hurts.

-If you’re ready to be so exhausted from workouts, it’s time for you to start personal training!
-At Peak Physique, we are dedicated to helping you train safely and reach your fitness goals, no matter where you are in your fitness journey.
+If you’re ready to be exhausted from workouts, it’s time for you to start personal training!
+At Peak Physique, we’re dedicated to helping you train safely and reach your fitness goals, no matter where you are in your fitness journey.